genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 For more information on shadow options, see [Element.attachShadow()](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow).

 :::tip key take-away
-You can register your own design system to make your app(s) look and feel cohesive accross the organization, following your company design guidelines.
+You can register your own design system to make your app(s) look and feel cohesive across the organization, following your company design guidelines.

 Other developers will simply reuse the same design system.
 :::